OOlajide/zcast/README.md

 Every day, the system:
 1.  **Ingests Data**: Downloads raw Zcash blockchain data (blocks, transactions, inputs, outputs) from Blockchair.
 2.  **Analyzes Metrics**: Runs a Python analytics engine to compute key indicators like Net Privacy Flow, Shielded Transaction counts, and Network Throughput.
-3.  **Generates Script**: Uses Google Gemini 2.0 Flash to write a professional analyst script based on the day's metrics.
+3.  **Generates Script**: The metrics from the analytics script are fed to Google Gemini Flash 2.5 to write a professional analyst script.
-4.  **Synthesizes Audio**: Uses Google Gemini 2.5 Flash TTS to voice the script as "Cipher", an AI crypto analyst.
+4.  **Synthesizes Audio**: Uses Google Gemini Flash 2.5 TTS to voice the script as "Cipher", an AI crypto analyst.
 5.  **Publishes**: Makes the episode available via a Next.js web interface.

 ## Prerequisites